-At Mount Sinai Heart, we believe in keep heart problems from happening in the first place.
+At Mount Sinai Fuster Heart Hospital, we believe in keep heart problems from happening in the first place.
 To that end, we have established a number of prevention programs, in New York, around the country, and around the world.
 We offer both diagnostic activities as well as ones to help you make important lifestyle changes.

 Before you can take steps to lower your risk of heart disease, you need to know there’s a problem.
 We offer a range of diagnostic programs including: